folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 > would work differently depending on the structure of the URL.
 There
 > is much to discuss here.

-> ISSUE: how do components determine the correct route to redirect to,
+> **ISSUE.** How do components determine the correct route to redirect
-> for example after submitting an edit?
+> to, for example after submitting an edit?

 ### SearchResults